unzerstort/unzerstort/README.md

 ###

 <p align="left">
-  Welcome to my GitHub profile!
-I'm Sandra Bastos, a front-end developer dedicated to creating inclusive and accessible websites.
-I speak Brazilian Portuguese and am also fluent in English, French, and have some knowledge of German and Korean.
-I love learning new languages and find joy in multilingual communication.
+  Hey, welcome to my GitHub!
+I'm Sandra Bastos, a front-end developer passionate about making websites inclusive and accessible.
+I speak Brazilian Portuguese, English, French, and a little bit of German and Korean.
+I love connecting with people through languages.

-🌐 I believe in using technology for good and am passionate about web accessibility.
-I aim to make the web a welcoming space for everyone, no matter their abilities.
+🌐 I believe in using tech to do good, especially when it comes to web accessibility.
 For me, web development is a chance to make a positive difference and create an inclusive digital world.

-🎨 Besides my focus on accessibility and coding, I enjoy CSS art.
-This is where you use CSS to create detailed and beautiful designs.
-I think adding artistic touches to web development can enhance user experience and make websites more visually appealing.

-📚 When I'm not coding, I love diving into a good book.
-Whether it's classic literature, fantasy, or non-fiction, I find comfort and inspiration in reading.
-Books help us see the world differently and build empathy, making them an important part of my life.
+📚 I’m also an avid reader.
+Whether it's a classic novel, fantasy, or non-fiction, books inspire me and help me see the world in new ways.

-😺 I'm also a big cat lover.
-Cats bring a lot of joy and fun into my life, and you might see them in my coding adventures.
+😺 Oh, and I’m a huge cat person!
+They bring so much joy to my life, and you might even spot them in my projects.

-🔍 Feel free to check out my projects and repositories.
-I’m excited to collaborate and help make the web a better place!
+🔍 Check out my work, and feel free to reach out.
+Let’s make the web a better place together!

 ###